Cardano-Community-Builders/Ryuuki-Planning/_includes/05-how.md

-# How is RYUUKI operating?
+# How RYUUKI does it
 As a self organising community